Brian Fernández: Loan spells

 Fernández joined Ferro Carril Oeste in late February 2021 on a loan deal for the rest of the year.

 In February 2022, he was sent out on loan to Deportivo Madryn until the end of 2022.
 However, the spell at Deportivo Madryn was cut short and he instead returned to Ferro Carril Oeste on a loan deal until the end of the year.
 On September 8, 2022, Ferro announced that Fernandez had not shown up for training for two consecutive days and that he "would not be returning again."

 Coquimbo Unido

 Fernández returned to Chile after his stint with Unión La Calera for the 2025 season and joined Coquimbo Unido on 10 December 2024.
 On 23 December, he returned to Argentina and announced his resignation from the club after being away from the training sessions.

 Talleres RdE

 Fernández signed with Talleres de Remedios de Escalada on 6 May 2025.

+Fénix

+In January 2026, Fernández moved to Uruguay and signed with Fénix in the second level.
+On 17 March 2026, the club ended his contract.